Brandon Lowe Preview, Player Props: Rays vs. Yankees

 Yankees Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Yankees pitching staff ranks 12th in MLB.
+- The Yankees pitching staff ranks 13th in the league with a collective 8.9 strikeouts per nine innings.

-- The Yankees' 4.08 team ERA ranks 14th among all MLB pitching staffs.
+- The Yankees have the 13th-ranked team ERA across all league pitching staffs (4.06).

-- Yankees pitchers combine to rank 22nd in baseball in home runs surrendered (161 total, 1.3 per game).
+- Yankees pitchers combine to rank 21st in baseball in home runs given up (162 total, 1.3 per game).

-- In his last appearance on Saturday, the right-hander tossed four innings against the Boston Red Sox, giving up six earned runs while surrendering seven hits.
+- In his most recent appearance on Sunday against the Boston Red Sox, the righty threw 5 2/3 innings, allowing two earned runs while surrendering four hits.

+- In 26 games this season, the 27-year-old has put up an ERA of 4.68, with 8.9 strikeouts per nine innings.
+Opponents are batting .267 against him.

 © 2023 Data Skrive.
 All rights reserved.